cangulo-nugets/cangulo.changelog.github.io/docs/1-idea.md

 ### Input: Commits from a merged PR
 The release 0.0.2 is created after merging a PR with the next commits list:
--   fix: Solved bug in the TransactionsController that makes transactions fail
+-   fix: Solved bug in the TransactionsController
 -   refactor: Simplified Transactions Repository
 -   docs: Updated docs/examples
 -   feat: Implemented new DocumentsController